DiseasesHealthintolerance

 7. Tingling or Numbness in Hands and Feet

 However, it can also appear early in the disease.
-Paying attention to this as one of the early signs of diabetes you should know could prevent long-term nerve damage.
+Paying attention to this as one of the early signs of diabetes, you should know could prevent long-term nerve damage.

 8. Skin Changes

-Though often overlooked, skin changes rank high among the early signs of diabetes you should know.
+Despite being ignored, skin changes rank high among the early signs of diabetes you should know.

 9. Frequent Infections